simevidas/webplatformnews-items/article.md

    });
    ```

-1. After completing the test, inspect the recorded `LayoutShifts` metric on the _Custom Metrics_ page, which is linked from the _Details_ section.
+1. After completing the test, inspect the captured `LayoutShifts` entries on the _Custom Metrics_ page, which is linked from the _Details_ section.

    ![](/media/webpagetest-custom-metrics.jpg)